In the Palm of Your Hand

-En la Palma de Tu Mano (In the Palm of Your Hand) is a 1951 Mexican crime drama film directed by Roberto Gavaldón.
+In the Palm of Your Hand (Spanish: En la Palma de Tu Mano) is a 1951 Mexican crime drama film directed by Roberto Gavaldón.
 The film received eleven nominations and won eight Ariel Awards in 1952, including Best Picture and Best Director.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Francisco Marco Chillet.